lucyparsons/OpenOversight/docs/advanced_csv_import.md

 Local development flag `--force-create`
 ---------------------------------------
-This flag chances the behavior when an integer is provided as `id`.
+This flag changes the behavior when an integer is provided as `id`.
 Instead of updating an existing record, a new record will be created and assigned the given `id`.
 If a record with that `id` already exists in the database, it will be deleted before the new record is created.